roesnera/jfsjd-final-project/task-9/README.md

    ```

-4. Implement the methods so you persist and retrieve your data using the `ItemRepository`.
+3. Implement the methods so you persist and retrieve your data using the `ItemRepository`.
-5. Annotate the `ItemServiceMySQL` with `@Service` so it can be injected into the `ItemController`
+4. Annotate the `ItemService` with `@Service` so it can be injected into the `ItemController`

    > #### Test Your Code!
    >